We have a limited amount of salt to give to community organisations to help local people grit their own area.

 If you opt for the hippo-style grab bag, we'll deliver it to the side of the highway at the address you give us.
 From there, you'll need to move it somewhere safe on your property.

-The closing date for application is 31 October 2022.
-We can't guarantee to process applications received after this date.
+We can't guarantee to process applications received after the application closing date.

 Resident associations, resident groups (with a constitution or agreed terms of reference) and community groups can request between 1 – 34 x 20kg bags of salt per group to grit the public highway in their area.

-We can't guarantee to process applications received after 31 October.
+We can't guarantee to process applications received after the application closing date.

 Resident / community groups must be "recognised":